-The reason for this procedure is that monophonic synths track held keys for portamento effects, and we need the right pitch (BEND) when keys are lifted.
+The reason you see is that monophonic synths track held keys for portamento effects, and we need the right pitch (BEND) when keys are lifted.
 Since only one key sounds at a time, this means we only have to resend the bend message of the last note played.
 The next example shows further how it should work: